Skip to main content

 Validation codes (400)

 The API also returns 400 BAD_REQUEST for validation errors specific to each endpoint.
-These errors are not covered by the standardized envelope above because their structure varies per endpoint (each handler returns its own schema).
+These errors are not covered by the standardized envelope above because their structure varies per endpoint.

 Example for a DNS resolve with an invalid domain: